A Magus at a Table

 Summary

-Oil painting on oak panel, A Magus at a Table, by Jan Lievens (Leyden 1607 - Amsterdam 1674), circa 1631; signed and dated, on parcel, bottom left: Rembrandt f.
-16 . . [last two numerals indistinct].
-The priest has the features of Rembrandt's father.
-He stands in profile to the left before an altar, wearing a golden robe and writing in a book which he supports on his left forearm; on the altar table, covered by a gold cloth, a large volume rests on part of a print {the print appears to show a bust-length figure, en face, with an aureole of light behind his head - almost as if it were a representation of Christ as the Saviour.
-"Eine männliche Halbfigur" is likewise apparently visible on Norblin's engraving of the Wawel version, but no longer in the original (J. Bialostocki & M. Walicki, Europaïsche Malerei in Polnischen Sammlungen, 1957, p.
-530)}, which is suspended over the edge; in the background, right, a chair is placed beneath the heavy folds of a dark-green curtain; the scene is lit by two candles placed on the altar.
+Oil painting on oak panel, A Magus at a Table, by Jan Lievens (Leyden 1607 - Amsterdam 1674), circa 1631, signed and dated on parcel, bottom left: Rembrandt f.
+16 . . [last two numerals indistinct], a false signature.
+A priest stands in a darkened room before an altar, wearing a golden robe and writing in a book which he supports on his left forearm.
+On the altar table, covered by gold cloth, a large volume rests on a folio of engravings, the impression hanging over the edge of the altar appears to show a bust-length figure, facing, with an aureole of light emanating from the head.
+In the background a chair is placed beneath heavy folds of dark-green curtain; the scene is lit by two candles placed on the altar.

 Provenance